How to Effectively Conduct Mobile Accessibility Testing

 Think about this: How many times a day does someone access their smartphone?
-Now, imagine opening your favourite app, but it’s not possible to see half the screen, or the buttons are way too small to accurately tap.
+Now, imagine opening your favourite mobile app, but it’s not possible to see half the screen, or the buttons are way too small to accurately tap.
 This sounds frustrating, but unfortunately is the bitter reality for millions of disabled users worldwide.

 Table of Contents